Kelly Clarkson Blows Instagram Away Covering ‘Shut Up And Dance’ In Platform Heels

 Kelly Clarkson appears to have blown Instagram away.
 The 37-year-old might have experienced a bit of a career change as The Kelly Clarkson Show sees her take on the role of talk show host, but this star will forever be known for her powerful vocals.
 Kelly did, after all, win American Idol 17 years ago.

-A video from today’s airing of The Kelly Clarkson Show has been posted to its Instagram account – this one definitely didn’t get past fans.
-It opened with a statement entry from Kelly as she made her way onto the set, with the star seen flaunting her slimmed-down figure in a stunning floral-print dress – as The Inquisitr reported yesterday, the blonde was seen wearing it for some promotional content in the build-up to today’s episode.
+A video from today’s airing of The Kelly Clarkson Show has been posted to its Instagram account, and this one definitely didn’t get past fans.
+It opened with a statement entry from Kelly as she made her way onto the set, with the star seen flaunting her slimmed-down figure in a stunning floral-print dress.
+As The Inquisitr reported yesterday, the blonde was seen wearing it for some promotional content in the buildup to today’s episode.
 Given that yesterday’s promo showed Kelly behind kitchen counters, though, fans hadn’t yet seen the killer platform heels that paired the colorful number.

 The video showed Kelly making her way into the audience as she belted out “Shut Up And Dance” by Walk the Moon.
 Kelly seems to have made vocal covers a bit of a thing, with fans absolutely loving it.
-Kelly belted out the song with some sassy hip-shaking – of course, the harmonies were nothing short of perfect.
+Kelly belted out the song with some sassy hip-shaking, and of course, the harmonies were nothing short of perfect.

 Instagram seems completely blown away.